Fort Zachary Taylor: Truman Annex

 The fort's land closer to downtown Key West became part of the Truman Annex to Naval Air Station Key West.
 It was originally a separate major installation known as Naval Station Key West and, until it closed in 1974, included a submarine base.

 President Harry S. Truman used Naval Station Key West as his Winter White House for a total of 175 days over 11 visits.
 The United States Secret Service had a private beach (eventually named after Truman) built on the land for Truman's security, but he reportedly only visited it once, preferring the public beaches.

 Naval Station Key West was decommissioned in 1974 as part of post-Vietnam War force reductions because the U.S. Navy had decommissioned nearly all of its diesel-electric submarines and nuclear-powered submarines were too large for the naval station's port.
 Most of the former naval station became an annex (the Truman Annex) to Naval Air Station (NAS) Key West and served as the landing point for many Cubans during the 1980 Mariel boatlift of Cuban refugees.
 Those buildings in the Truman Annex and associated real estate not retained by the Navy as part of NAS Key West were sold to private developers.
-A museum for the Truman White House was built and the Navy continues to own and maintain the piers and that portion of the former Naval Station Key West property to the south of Fort Taylor, which it uses primarily to support of Joint Interagency Task Force South (JIATF-S).
+A museum for the Truman White House was built and the Navy continues to own and maintain the piers and that portion of the former Naval Station Key West property to the North of Fort Taylor, which it uses primarily to support of Joint Interagency Task Force South (JIATF-S).
 The site also supported Naval Security Group Activity Key West (NAVSECGRUACT KEY WEST) until NAVSECGRUACT's decommissioning in 1996.